froala/wordpress-froala-wysiwyg/README.md

 ```
 Add the above code to your functions file inside your theme to see how it works.
-The plugin will come with a dummy file
+For an easier understanding the plugin will come with a dummy file
-placed inside "/custom/js/" for an easier understanding.
+placed inside "plugin_name/custom/js/".
 You can delete this file at any time.

 After adding a new plugin, it needs to be activate from the admin panel.